r4victor/tenthousandmeters/content/blog/python_bts_11.md

 1. a hook that returns `zipimporter` instances; and
 2. a hook that returns `FileFinder` instances.

-A `zipimporter` instance can find modules in a ZIP archive or in the directory inside a ZIP archive.
+A `zipimporter` instance searches for modules in a ZIP archive or in the directory inside a ZIP archive.
 It supports the same kinds of modules as `FileFinder` except for C extensions.
 You can read more about `zipimporter` in [the docs](https://docs.python.org/3/reference/simple_stmts.html#import) and in [PEP 273](https://www.python.org/dev/peps/pep-0273/).
 A `FileFinder` instance searches for modules in a directory.
 We'll discuss it in the next section.

 Besides calling path entry finders, `PathFinder` creates specs for namespace packages.
 When a path entry finder returns a spec that doesn't specify a loader, this means that the spec describes a portion of a namespace package (typically just a directory).
 In this case, `PathFinder` remembers the `submodule_search_locations` attribute of this spec and continues with the next path entry hoping that it will find a Python file, a regular package or a C extension.
 If it doesn't find any of these eventually, it creates a new spec for a namespace package whose `submodule_search_locations` contains all the memorized portions.